rom1mouret/mpcl/README.md

 ##### > Can an MPCL system run at fixed capacity?

-No, the system grows indefinitely as it learns new domains, but infrequently used domains can be safely removed to free up some space.
+No, the system keeps growing as it learns new domains, but infrequently used domains can be safely removed to free up some space.
 Alternatively, they can be distilled down to smaller models.